 P.S.
-This is bad legislation but under the circumstances de Himk it should be signed but going on record that it may be necessary to amend at a later date,
+This is bad legislation but muder the circumstances a Himk it should be signed but going on record that it may be necessary to amend it a later date.

 EQUAL EMPLOYMENT OPPORTUNITY COMMISSION WASHINGTON, D.C.
 20506

 Mr. James M. Frey Assistant Director for Legislative Reference Office of Management and Budget Washington, D.C.
 20503